Pastoral Care and Wellbeing

 All classroom teachers play an active role in fostering the wellbeing of the boys in their class.
 The teachers are well supported by our Director of Students and our Prep Psychologist.
 We understand that happy and resilient boys will achieve their best.

-Boys from K to 6 are involved in a weekly lesson with our Prep Chaplain which integrates Christian Studies, our Knox values of ‘Faith, Integrity, Wisdom and Compassion’ with the key elements of the ‘You Can Do It’ Program.
+Boys from K to 6 are involved in a weekly lesson with our Prep Chaplain which integrates Christian Studies, our Knox values of ‘Faith, Integrity, Wisdom, Compassion and Courage’ with the key elements of the ‘You Can Do It’ Program.

 Service Learning is a key component of each Prep boy’s education.
 We provide opportunities for our students to support our community and make a difference to the lives of others.
 Each year group works on different projects to allow the boys to experience and contribute to a variety of projects throughout their time at the Prep.

-Year 6: Helping people with a disability: Each Monday and Friday, a Year 6 class visits St Lucy’s Primary School, a school in Wahroonga for students with a disability to provide friendship and assist with sports lessons.
+- Year 6: Helping people with a disability: Each week, a Year 6 class visits St Lucy’s Primary School, a school in Wahroonga for students with a disability to provide friendship and assist with sports lessons.